-The number of heavy vehicles on Victoria's roads is growing rapidly and these vehicles pose a greater risk to other drivers and vulnerable road users.
+The number of heavy vehicles on Victoria's roads is growing rapidly and these vehicles pose a greater risk to other road users because they:

-- Think about your own safety as well.
+- Think about your own safety as well as being mindful of others.
 In recent years, more than 50% of truck drivers killed on the road weren't wearing a seatbelt.

 - Think about your rest stops - about a third of crashes involved fatigue.